Rehome a rescued pet

 Temporary changes to our adoption process due to Covid19

-Step 2 - Complete an application form (download one at the bottom of the page) and email this to the rehoming centre that is caring for the animal that you are interested in.
+Step 2 - Complete a Perfect Match application form (download one at the bottom of the page) and email this to the rehoming centre that is caring for the animal that you are interested in.

-Step 3 - You will receive an email or phone call from the rehoming centre and the application process will be completed via phone and email.
-You will be asked to provide photos or video of your home and a secure, private garden/yard (for a dog).
+Step 3 - You will receive an email or phone call from the rehoming centre and the application process will be completed mainly via phone and email.
+You will be asked to provide photos or video of your home and will need a secure, private garden or yard (for a dog).

-Step 5 - You will receive ongoing support from the rehoming centre following adoption and a post adoption home visit will be carried out when current movement and other restrictions have been lifted.
+Step 6 - You will receive ongoing support from the rehoming centre following adoption and a post-adoption home visit will be carried out when restrictions allow.

-The health and safety of our staff and volunteers is of utmost importance to us.
-Unfortunately, we can't adopt animals to homes where a member of the household is showing symptoms of or has a confirmed case of Covid-19.
-Or has been identified as clinically extremely vulnerable or is shielding.
+The health and safety of our staff, volunteers and the public are of utmost importance to us.
+Unfortunately, we can't adopt animals to homes where a member of the household is self-isolating, showing symptoms of or has a confirmed case of Covid-19.

 Who can rehome a rescued pet?